10yard/dkafe/readme.md

 1. Download the latest image .gz and burn to an SD card (mimimum 4GB size)
 2. Copy dkong.zip to the /boot partition of the SD card.
-3. Boot your Raspberry Pi with card inserted.
+3. Boot your Raspberry Pi with the SD card inserted.
 4. The DKAFE install script will ask the following questions.
 ```
 	 Rotate the display?